-This workshop, co-hosted by the British Heart Foundation (the largest independent funder of cardiovascular research in the UK) and the Alan Turing Institute (the UK’s national institute for data science) aims to inspire such collaboration by providing an important opportunity for the respective communities to explore each other’s resource.es, capabilities and needs.
-It is anticipated that an important outcome of the workshop will be a new funding stream to support the initiation of pioneering collaborative research projects.
+This workshop, co-hosted by the BHF (the largest independent funder of cardiovascular research in the UK) and the Turing (the UK’s national institute for data science) aims to inspire such cross-disciplinary collaboration by highlighting current opportunities and challenges in the field and by providing a venue for the communities to explore each other’s resources, capabilities and needs.
+Researchers who are interested in applying for funding through the current competition are invited to attend the workshop, although attendance is not a condition for application.

 The workshop will include: (1) A keynote lecture on the current UK health data science landscape and associated opportunities and challenges, (2) Invited talks by experts on making the most of imaging data, health data and ‘omics data, and (3) A forum with successful applicants from the first round of the BHF/Turing Cardiovascular Data Science awards competition, to share their experiences of forming cross-disciplinary partnerships to deliver their research projects.
 There will also be multiple opportunities for networking and collaboration building during the workshop.